 A cataract is a cloudiness of the natural lens of the eye which progresses over time and makes it difficult to see.
-Optometrists at our Adelaide and Woodville branches have cutting-edge technology at their disposal that can reveal any changes to the lens of the eye that may lead to cataracts, before any symptoms appear.
+Optometrists at our Adelaide and Woodville branches have cutting-edge technology at their disposal that can reveal any changes to the lens of the eye that may lead to cataracts, before symptoms appear.
+Book an eye test for cataract diagnostics and treatment options, or contact us for more information.